RandyGaul/cute_framework/doc/math/README.md

 * Polygon
 * Ray

-There is too much information to document right here, so please check out the following files for more information.
-Not to worry!
-These files are filled with a lot of very good documentation on the header comments :)
+There is too much information to document right here, so please check out the [math header itself](https://github.com/RandyGaul/cute_framework/blob/master/include/cute_math.h) for a bunch of in-comments documentation.

 There is also a custom implementation of psuedo-random number generation documented in the [rnd](https://github.com/RandyGaul/cute_framework/tree/master/doc/math/rnd) section.